Jennifer Healy Keintz

-Jennifer Healy Keintz is an American politician and businesswoman who is a member of the South Dakota House of Representatives from the 1st district.
+Jennifer Healy Keintz (born 13 August 1973) is an American politician and businesswoman who was a member of the South Dakota House of Representatives from the 1st district.
 Elected in 2020, she assumed office on January 12, 2021.

 Early life and education

 Keintz was born in Aberdeen, South Dakota.
 At age four, her family relocated to Wisconsin where she started school.
 Her family later moved to Ivanhoe, Minnesota.
 Keintz attended Ivanhoe Public School, graduating in 1991 from Lincoln HI Public School, after Ivanhoe and Hendricks, Minnesota schools consolidated in 1990.
 She earned a Bachelor of Science degree in journalism in 1995 and a Master of Science in communication studies and journalism in 1998 from South Dakota State University.

 Career

 While attending graduate school, Keintz worked full time as a video producer in the Instructional Technologies Center at South Dakota State University in Brookings, South Dakota.
 Upon graduating with her master's degree, she relocated to Providence, Rhode Island, where she worked as a Marketing Analyst at online brokerage Suretrade.

 In 1999, she moved to New York City where she lived until 2003.
 Keintz held positions as director of customer experience at Trade.com, research analyst at Frank N. Magid Associates, and manager of usability and website analytics at Barnes & Noble.

-From 2003 to 2009 Keintz held various strategic marketing roles for some of the largest homebuilders in the United States.
+From 2003 to 2009, Keintz held various strategic marketing roles for some of the largest homebuilders in the United States.
 These included Strategic Marketing Manager at Centex Homes in Southfield, Michigan, director of strategic marketing for PulteGroup in Jacksonville, Florida, and director of strategy and marketing for Centex Homes's Midwest Region, based in Minnetonka, Minnesota.

 Keintz returned to Frank N. Magid Associates in 2009 as a senior strategist in their Bloomington, Minnesota, office.
 She spent time working abroad, including an extended consulting assignment with Deltatre in Italy providing support to FIFA at the 2010 World Cup in Johannesburg, South Africa.

 In 2014, Keintz moved to Eden, South Dakota, and established an independent real estate brokerage firm, Dakota View Realty and Auctions, in 2015.
 In addition to a South Dakota Real Estate Broker license, Keintz holds a South Dakota State-Registered Appraiser license.

 In 2020, she was elected to the South Dakota House of Representatives, defeating Democratic incumbent Steven McCleerey.
-She is the 2022 democratic nominee for lieutenant governor.
+She was the 2022 democratic nominee for lieutenant governor.